Several years ago, at the end of a lunchtime class, a student, Jane, waited behind saying she had a question for me.

 “Why do you ask?”

 She explained that following the Tuesday class each week she felt calm when she returned to her desk.
 This feeling stayed with her for the rest of the afternoon at work.
 What surprised her the most was when her husband mentioned how she seemed calmer, less frazzled on a Tuesday evening.
 Jane hadn’t told him about her lunchtime yoga class & was amazed he had noted a difference.
-This is what had prompted the question.
+This is what prompted the question.

 I smiled when I replied.